-The Fortify license enables you to scan your code with the Eclipse Complete Plugin.
+The Eclipse Complete Plugin requires a license to scan your code.
 For information about how to obtain a Fortify license file, see the Micro Focus Fortify Software System Requirements document.

-To update your license file:
+To update your license:

 - 1. Select Fortify > Manage License. - 2.
-Click Browse and locate the license file on your computer, and then click OK.
+Click Browse and locate the Fortify license file on your computer, and then click OK.